Introduction:-

 b- The “Black Box” Problem: Many advanced AI models are opaque.
 It can be difficult to understand why the algorithm flagged a patient, making doctors hesitant to trust its recommendation without a clear clinical rationale.

 c- Clinical Validation and Regulation: Moving from a promising algorithm in a lab to a clinically validated, approved tool requires massive, lengthy, and expensive trials.
 Regulators like the FDA are adapting, but the path is complex.
+The FDA maintains a public list of AI/ML-enabled medical devices, with the majority currently in radiology.

 d- Overdiagnosis and Psychological Impact: There is a risk of detecting anomalies that would never have become life-threatening (indolent cancers), leading to overdiagnosis and overtreatment.
 The psychological burden of a “pre-cancer” risk flag also needs careful management.